pgillich/kind-on-dev/README.md

 ### WSL2

 Only WSL2 with KinD combination is supported.
-Only 1 worker node is supported.

 Before starting the install, `max_user_watches` and `max_user_instances` must be set properly (`sysctl --system`).